Opulinks-Tech/OPL1000A2-SDK/Demo/README.md

 3. OTA_WIFI: Demonstrate how to setup a TCP server on PC and complete OTA through WIFI path.
 4. TCP_Client: Demonstrate TCP data communication between OPL1000 (TCP client) and TCP server while enable OPL1000 smart sleep work mode.
 5. current_measure: Provide a tool for user to measure OPL1000 power consumption while keep connection with an AP.
+6. MQTT: Demonstrate how to establish a private MQTT service in local area network (LAN).

 ## BLE_Config_AP